-Charity AI - Funding Bid Writing Best Practice
+AI Bid Writing Best Practice

-We think the use of AI in charity bid writing has the power to help level the playing field of grant making processes that often result in small charities being less able to secure funding.
+We think the use of AI in bid writing has the power to help level the playing field of grant making processes that often result in small charities being less able to secure funding.
 However, we think that there is a significant risk of some grant makers either banning its use or giving a higher priority to non AI bid writing.
 We believe that this would make an already unequal process even more so.

 An Already Unequal Playing Field